Interstate 110 California

 SR 11 was replaced by Interstate 110 while SR 7 became Interstate 710.
 SR 7 was reused for a new border crossing linking I-8 with Mexicali in Imperial County.
 SR 11 is designated along a freeway between SR 905 and the Mexican border at Otay Mesa, San Diego.

-When U.S. 6 was decommissioned in 1964, the Harbor Freeway was redesignated as California 11.
+When U.S. 6 was decommissioned in 1964, the Harbor Freeway was redesignated as SR 11.
 The state route also followed the adjacent Pasadena Freeway to the north.
-AASHTO approved the I-110 designation along the Harbor Freeway from California 47 to I-10 on June 25, 1979.
-The remainder of California 11 was renumbered California 110.
+The American Association of State Highway and Transportation Officials (AASHTO) approved the I-110 designation along the Harbor Freeway from SR 47 to I-10 on June 25, 1979.
+The remainder of SR 11 was renumbered SR 110.

 SR 110 previously extended both north of the Pasadena Freeway and south of the Harbor Freeway (I-110) along surface streets.
 The northern segment ran between Glenarm Street and Colorado Boulevard (former U.S. 66).
 It was relinquished to the city of Pasadena on August 31, 2000.1 The southern leg of SR 110 followed Gaffey Street through San Pedro.
 Relinquished by the state in June 2009, it connected I-110 with the cruise ship port.